samyak24jain/Linear-Algebra-Refresher-Course/README.md

-# Linear-Algebra-Refresher-Course
+# Linear Algebra Refresher Course in Julia
-Solutions to coding quizzes in Linear Algebra Refresher Course
+Solutions to the coding quizzes in [Linear Algebra Refresher Course](https://udacity.com/course/linear-algebra-refresher-course--ud953) in Julia.